Usage and Style

 Image and photo credits

 If we don’t own the copyright to an image, the image must be used with the permission of the copyright holder and credited to the source.
 Use words specified by the copyright holder, edited to our style.
-Use sentence case with no ending punctuation.
+Use sentence case with no ending punctuation, unless the credit is preceded by a caption.
+Also refer to Captions.
 Examples:

 Cover photo by Ansel Adams, courtesy of San Francisco Museum of Modern Art